iamdcj/javascripts/overview/README.md

 ### **Lightweight**

-JavaScript is a fairly simple programming language, without proper types, making it lightweight and portable.
+JavaScript is a fairly simple programming language without proper types, making it lightweight and portable.

 ### **High-Level**

-Something about abstraction from the machine.
+JavaScript is highly abstracted from the machine code/instructions, making it a very programmer/human-friendly language to engineer.

 ### **Interpreted/JIT-compiled**

-Sigh.
+JavaScript is classicaly perceived to be an interpreted language, however newer engines such as Chrome's V8, perform just-in-time compilation.

 ### **Cross-platform**